 Once you’ve chosen a host — you’ll need to purchase a domain name.
 This is the web address that people will type into the search bar to find your website.
-Often this can be purchased from the same place you purchased your hosting package.
+Often this can be bought from the same place you purchased your hosting package.
 In fact, BlueHost gives you a free domain name when you purchase your hosting through them.

 When you choose a domain name you’ll want to follow these simple rules:

 - Keep it simple.
 Refrain from words that are difficult to spell or hard to remember.

 - Use a dot.com – .com is what most people remember when typing in a web address.